 If you prefer to print your entire poster on one sheet, you can choose to get it printed in the print center at Simpson.
-The print center is located on the corner of Buxton and Clinton Streets and offers printing services for campus materials.
-Please get in touch with Karla Goodwin as soon as possible to get the following information:
+The print center is in the Spirit Shop, at Kent Campus Center, and offers printing services for campus materials.